WHops/NAHRwhals/README.md

 2. Install required side-packages:
 	- minimap2

+3. Change the paths in conf/config.yml to fit your system (... step will be abolished in future versions).
+You can use the 'which' function in the terminal to find the location of your binaries, e.g. 'which minimap2'

+4. Edit the path in seqbuilder_functions.R / query_config function to point to your config.yml (... step will be abolished in future versions)

-3. run the installation
+5. run the installation script
     `cd nahrchainer`
     `Rscript install_package.R`

-4. Change the paths in conf/config.yml to fit your system (... step will be abolished in future versions).
-You can use the 'which' function in the terminal to find the location of your binaries, e.g. 'which minimap2'

-5. Edit the path in seqbuilder_functions.R / query_config function to point to your config.yml (... step will be abolished in future versions)

 6. Verify successful installation
 `R`